Litauen/docs.bannerlordmodding.lt/editor/paths.md

     * one road_instance script per river

-    * you can place prt_shore_foam prefax along your river to simulate flow, which here is normally handled by the water_flowmap
+    * you can place prt_shore_foam prefab along your river to simulate flow, which here is normally handled by the water_flowmap

     * nothing prevents you from creating waterfalls with your path and a little time